QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/scanners/web/nuclei.md

 $ nuclei -ldf
 ```

-The available common DSL functions are:
+Useful and commonly used DSL functions are:

 ```js!
 contains(arg1, arg2 interface{}) interface{}